 The Consequences of the Internet for Russia’s Informational Influence Abroad (RUSINFORM) is a five-year project (2019-2024) funded by the European Research Council (ERC).
-The project investigates how, and with what consequences, new Internet-based technologies have contributed to the emergence of novel resources, techniques, and processes by which political elites in Moscow can influence media audiences abroad.
+It investigates how, and with what consequences, new Internet-based technologies have contributed to the emergence of novel resources, techniques and processes by which political Russian elites can influence media audiences abroad.

-Dr Toepfl heads the Research Unit for Political Communication.
-Prior to joining Passau University in 2019, he was an Emmy Noether junior research group leader at the Freie Universität Berlin (2014-19) and a Marie Curie Postdoctoral Fellow at the London School of Economics and Political Science (2012-14).
-He received is doctoral degree in 2009 from the University of Passau.
+Professor Florian Toepfl holds the Chair of Political Communication with a Focus on Eastern Europe and the Post-Soviet Region.
+Prior to joining the University of Passau in 2019, he was an Emmy Noether junior research group leader at the Freie Universität Berlin (2014-2019) and a Marie Curie Postdoctoral Fellow at the London School of Economics and Political Science (2012 to 2014).